After you install tomcat in macOS, you can start it and stop it with a command. Article How To Install Tomcat In MacOS has told you how to do that.

 - Press shift + : then wq! to save the changes.

-sourcecommand in terminal to make the change take effect.
+sourcecommand in the terminal to make the change take effect.

 192:~$ source .bash_profile

-- Now you can start/stop tomcat server at any directory level in terminal.
+- Now you can start/stop the tomcat server at any directory level in the terminal.

 2. Live Show Tomcat Server Log In Terminal.

-After section one, you can start tomcat at anywhere, but after start you are confused that it do not output the tomcat logs in the terminal.
-This make you seriously when you want to see the log for fix bugs or resolve error in live time.
+- After section one, you can start the tomcat server from anywhere, but after the start, you are confused that it does not output the tomcat logs in the terminal.
+This makes you seriously when you want to see the log to fix bugs or resolve errors in live time.

-Do not crazy, let us follow bellow steps to show the tomcat log in live time.
+- Do not be crazy, let us follow the below steps to show the tomcat log in live time.

-- If you do not know where the tomcat installed, you can run below command to get it.
-The tomcat startup.sh will execute catalina.sh to start it.
+- If you do not know where the tomcat is installed, you can run the below command to get it.
+The tomcat startup.sh will call the catalina.sh to start it.

 192:~ $ ps -ef|grep catalina

-- Tomcat logs are saved in Tomcat_Home/logs/catalina.out file.
-So to live show tomcat logs, you can use tail -f command in terminal, tail -f command will display the latest logs in the catalina.out file in terminal.
+- Tomcat logs are saved in the Tomcat_Home/logs/catalina.out file.
+So to live show tomcat logs, you can use tail -f command in the terminal, the tail -f command will display the latest logs in the catalina.out file in terminal.

 192:~ $ tail -f /Users/zhaosong/Documents/WorkSpace/tool/apache-tomcat-9.0.8/logs/catalina.out